apache/dolphinscheduler-website/docs/en-us/2.0.3/user_doc/guide/installation/docker.md

 6. Add an Oracle datasource in `Datasource manage`

-### How to support Python 2 pip and custom requirements.txt?
+### How to Support Python 2 pip and Custom requirements.txt?

 1. Create a new `Dockerfile` to install pip: